-In 1877, Giovanni Schiaparelli, an Italian astronomer, was the first person to draw a map of Mars.
-His map showed a system of streaks or channels, which he called canali.
+In 1877, Giovanni Schiaparelli, an Italian astronomer, became the first person to map Mars.
+His sketch showed a system of streaks or channels, which he called canali.
 In 1910, the U.S. astronomer Percival Lowell made observations of Mars and wrote a book.
-In his book, Lowell described Mars as a dying planet where the civilizations built an extensive network of canals to distribute water from the polar regions to the center of the planet.
+In his book, Lowell described Mars as a dying planet where the civilizations built an extensive network of canals to distribute water from the polar regions to bands of cultivated vegetation along their banks.

-Hollywood has also fueled the public's fascination with the planet in films such as "The Angry Red Planet," "Invaders from Mars" and, more recently, "Mission to Mars" and "Total Recall," a futuristic mega-hit that featured Arnold Schwarzenegger leading dual lives on Earth and Mars.
+Hollywood has also fueled the public's fascination with the planet in films such as "The Angry Red Planet," "Invaders from Mars" and, more recently, "Mission to Mars," two versions of "Total Recall," and a live-action version of Burroughs' titular hero in "John Carter."

-In the 1960s and 1970s, however, the U.S. Mariner, Mars and Viking missions started sending back images of a very different world from that described by Lowell and his fiction and silver-screen successors.
+In the 1960s and 1970s, however, the American Mariner, Mars and Viking missions started sending back images of a world very different from that described by Lowell and his literary and silver-screen successors.
 The photos, snapped during flybys of the planet and eventually during the Viking landings, showed Mars as a dry, barren, lifeless world with variable weather that often included massive dust storms that could whip across a majority of the planet.
-So with thousands of photos as evidence, Mars was confirmed as a rust-colored, desert planet with rocks and boulders, rather than the home of irritable Martians and man-eating plants a la "The Angry Red Planet."
+So with thousands of photos as evidence, Mars was confirmed as a desert planet with rocks and boulders, rather than the home of irritable Martians and man-eating plants a la "The Angry Red Planet."

-Now, we have extensively mapped the planet's surface with Mars Global Surveyor, sent rovers to bump over its surface and scoop up soil samples, and launched orbiters to observe the planet from space.
+Now, we have extensively mapped the planet with Mars Global Surveyor, sent rovers to bump over its surface and scoop up soil samples, and launched orbiters to observe the planet from space.
 More missions are in the works.
-NASA has committed to an extensive program of robotic and possibly human exploration of Mars.
+NASA and the European Space Agency (ESA) have committed to continued robotic and possibly human exploration of Mars.